Keilub/helloitscaleb/content/projects/4-script.md

 ![Photo](/images/graph.tiff)

 A key addition to the report was the introduction of an easy-to-understand waterbody health graph.
-This infographic presents a visual representation of the overall toxicity of the customer's water sample, allowing for an immediate grasp of potential problems.
+This infographic presents a quick visual representation of the overall toxicity of the customer's water sample, allowing for an immediate grasp of potential problems.

 ##### results
 Customers, both new and old, reported a significant improvement in comprehending their water analysis results.
 Increased customer satisfaction is evident with the SePRO SeSCRIPT water analysis service.
 Sharing reports with customers becomes effortless.
 Reduced customer inquiries for clarification lead to improved efficiency and trust for SePRO.